UoMResearchIT/Agile-Training-External-2026-Group-D/recipes/Contributor_Guidance.md

 This document can be found [here](./recipe_template.md).
 A list of the required and optional elements is also included at the end of this document.

-We would also welcome a short description (3-4 lines) about the culture your cuisine is from, and the role of food in that culture.
+We would like to include a short description (3-4 lines) about the culture your cuisine is from, and the role of food in that culture.
 This will be used to develop a brief introduction to the relevant section of the recipe book.
+Please give details about how your recipe is informed by and reflects your cultural landscape.

 All contributions should be emailed to XYZAgile@training.emailaddress by June 17th 2026.